ranja-sarkar/Dockerize-your-DS-project/README.md

 # How to dockerize your web app code?

+A standard project repository contains directories like /data, /models, /references, /docs etc. apart from the ones shown here.

 <img width="202" alt="0" src="https://github.com/user-attachments/assets/52e56065-16b7-48d7-b52b-92c3a4191beb">

 After you start Docker Desktop for the first time, make sure to click on preferences and select appropriate memory for Docker to run, otherwise it might throw issues with a ML/DL library you install in the future that ends up needing more memory.